 The Glasgow School of Art (GSA) was founded in 1845 as one of the first Government Schools of Design, and is one of Europe’s leading university-level institutions for visual creative disciplines.

-Students will be led by faculty from both institutions.
+Students will be led by faculty from both institutions and senior figures from the private and public sectors.
 From the perspective of Scotland's status as a technological, innovative and creative country, participants will explore Scotland's:

 - Creative and technological industries